 Eligibility requirements for participants:

-Training: The student and their immediate supervisor complete online: Gender Equity in Mining Works training, Introduction to Intercultural Awareness training and Indigenous Awareness Training provided by MiHR, prior to the end of the placement.
+Training: The student and their immediate supervisor are asked to complete Gender Equity in Mining Works (GEM Works), Intercultural Awareness and Indigenous Awareness training prior to completing the placement;

-Post-placement survey: Both the student and their supervisor are asked to complete a post-placement survey about their Gearing Up program experiences.
+Both the student and their supervisor complete a post-placement survey evaluating their program experience.

 Other Things to Note: